braathen/qv-webticket/README.md

   By specifying this the TryUrl will be ignored and instead the user will be redirected directly into the specified application.

   > Note: This options requires the _TicketConfiguration.QvsHost_ to also be set.
-* TicketConfiguration.**Select** Dictionary<string, string>
+* TicketConfiguration.**Select** Dictionary&lt;string, string&gt;
   To select initial values inside of the application something like can be used.
-There is currently a limitation of making selections if one object, but multiple values may be selected.
+There is currently a limitation of making selections in one object, but multiple values may be selected.

   ```c#
   TicketConfiguration config = new TicketConfiguration()